Dhole/dhole.github.io/content/post/collapse_ready_os_freebsd.md

 is ignored (it's unfortunate that it pops up because I'm not building, just fetching).

-### Broken ports
+### Broken Ports

 Even after setting all the variables I could find in the source code that would make the process smooth there are errors.
-This one is just an example of a port that has distfiles that are unavailable via the provided urls.
+This one is just an example of a port that has distfiles that are unavailable via the provided URLs.
 ```
 make BATCH=yes DISABLE_VULNERABILITIES=yes NO_DIALOG=yes DISABLE_LICENSES=yes IGNORE_SILENT=1 fetch
 # [...]